choczhang/ConCare/README.md

 ## Run ConCare

 All the hyper-parameters and steps are included in the `.ipynb` file, you can run it directly.
-You can also load the trained model, which saved in the `concare0` file.
+You can also load the trained model, which is saved in the `concare0` file.